[Solved] MacBook Pro Won't Turn on with Black Screen - Qiling

 How to Create a USB Bootable Media

 Step 1.
-Install and run Deep Data Recovery for Mac on another Mac computer, and select "File > Create Bootable USB".
-Then, choose a USB drive to create the bootable disc.
+Install and run Deep Data Recovery for Mac on another Mac computer, select "File > Create Bootable USB" and choose a USB drive to create the bootable disc on it.

 Warning

-The creator will prompt to erase the drive to reallocate the space; then it can write the bootable files to this drive.
+The creator will prompt to erase the drive to reallocate the space, then write bootable files to this drive.
 Please back up all USB files before processing "Eraser".

 Step 3.
-Once it completes, please follow the guide to boot the corrupted Mac from the bootable disc and start the recovery.
-We suggest you restore the data to an external hard drive.
+Once the repair process is complete, you can boot your Mac from the bootable disc and start the recovery process.
+We recommend restoring your data to an external hard drive for safekeeping.

 How to Recover Data from Mac Hard Disk

 Step 1.
 Launch Deep Data Recovery on your Windows computer.
-Select file types and click "Next" to start.
+Select the file types you want to recover and click "Next" to start the recovery process.

 Select file types that you want to recover

 Step 2.
-Select the disk location (it can be an internal HDD/SSD or a removable storage device) where you lost data and files.
-Click the "Search for lost files" button.
+Select the disk location where you lost data and files, and click the "Search for lost files" button.

 select the disk on Windows to scan